 Motivation

 Voice models are increasingly deployed in call centers, clinical intake, legal discovery, and enterprise meeting tools.
-These contexts share three properties that public benchmarks rarely capture: noisy environments, accented and non-native speakers, and dense domain-specific jargon.
-Standard speech evaluations like LibriSpeech test-clean or Common Voice fluent splits do not measure whether a model can extract the correct intent from a frustrated customer speaking Spanish-inflected English about a medical billing issue.
+These contexts share properties that public benchmarks rarely capture: noisy environments, accented and non-native speakers, dense domain jargon, and the need to classify intent and extract entities rather than just emit a transcript.
+Standard speech evaluations do not tell us whether a model can do the downstream work that a deployment actually pays for.

 The benchmark